Certification Faculty Accreditation Training

 - Music Theory 1

 - Conducting 1

-There is a limit of 4 attendees for each faculty accreditation training class.
+- There is a limit of four attendees for each Faculty Accreditation training class.

 Step 1: Written application

-As part of the application, you are asked to submit evaluations from the most recent time you have presented or taught to Sharon Schmidt, the Handbell Musician Certification Program Coordinator, at email@example.com.
+As part of the application, you are asked to submit evaluations from the most recent time you have presented or taught to the Handbell Musician Certification Program Coordinator, at [email protected].

 Video 1: The candidate